 Liberation.
 Equanimity.
 Mindfulness.
 Fear.
 Ego.
 Samsara.
 These words that meant little to me would make me give away my Aveda face toner, make peace with a former boyfriend named Paulo, and transport me to a land where peacocks run wild in the fields.
 I started my travels to India with the clearest of mandates, spelled out to me during a commercial break during NYPD Blue in the living room of a friend outside San Francisco.

 ‘It’s about finding the force within you,’ I told my friend and her husband borrowing the Star Wars mantra of our generation.

-How could I know that it would take a confrontation with the most ugly and dark in this world for me to know the meaning of divine love?
+How could I know that it would take a confrontation with the ugliest and dark in this world for me to know the meaning of divine love?

-I was to remember later, here in the courtyard of my ancestral home, what I had forgotten from sixth grade science class: the sun does not set.
+I was to remember later, here in the courtyard of my ancestral home, what I had forgotten from the sixth-grade science class: the sun does not set.
 We orbit away from it.
 This was a truth about the nuance of what we know as reality *…

 But there is another deep legacy that pulsates within us.
 It is something like our ancestral karma.
 Our journey towards liberation means freeing ourselves not only from the impulses and momentum of this incarnation but also from the lives that make the subconscious with which we are born.